 “Baby dolls, mostly.
-Perry and I couldn’t have kids, and I guess I turned to dolls.”
+Perry and I couldn’t have kids, so I guess I turned to dolls.”
 Her voice trailed off, and tears flooded her eyes, but she sat up straighter.
-“I’m going to name this one Perry, after the cheating bastard.”
+“I’ll name this one Perry, after the cheating bastard.”

 “Does this thing go to that doll?”

 Hailey nodded and sniffed.
-“It did, but I’m making a new one; the old one’s too far gone.
-I hate to do it, but I have no choice.
+“It did, but I’m making a new body from scratch.
+The old one’s too far gone.
 I’ve never done a body from scratch before, so I’m winging it.”

 Allison slowly raised her head from the broken toy in her hands.
-She caught my eyes, and we both burst out laughing.
+She caught my eyes, and we both burst out laughing as the light dawned.

 Theresa choked back her laugh and blasted out a quick explanation.
 “I’m sorry, Hailey, it’s just that anything you do has got to be an improvement over that mess.”